reddit12345/COMP3040A2/README.md

 - Jekyll is one of many site generators currently being used by thousands.

  ### Hosting the resume in a static website
- 1. With an existing resume already uploaded on Github,
+ 1. With an existing resume already uploaded on Github, rename it to "READ
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3OTIyMzA5LC02NDI0MjAwOTcsMTY2Mj
-MyMTk0NCwtMzI5MzQ1NTY5LC0xMTY5MDIzODAxLDE1Mzc3MzE5
-MzksMTgyMDY2MzYyNiwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTEyMDM2NzkwMDcsMTA3OTIyMzA5LC02ND
+I0MjAwOTcsMTY2MjMyMTk0NCwtMzI5MzQ1NTY5LC0xMTY5MDIz
+ODAxLDE1Mzc3MzE5MzksMTgyMDY2MzYyNiwtMjA4ODc0NjYxMl
+19
 -->